Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Introduction

 In such lifelong robot learning scenarios, object representation is crucial because the output of this module is used for both learning and recognition~{\cite{INTR10}}.
 Most of the object representation approaches encode either geometric features~\cite{INTR06} or textural features~\cite{INTR07} of an object.
 However, there are a few works that encode both geometric and textural features simultaneously~\cite{INTR08}.
 Each of these approaches has its own cons and pros.
-However, to benefit from all of these approaches, an ensemble learning method can be developed, where multiple object recognition methods based on individual representation are trained and their predictions are combined~{\cite{INTR11 , INTR12}}.
-Ensemble learning not only reduces the misclassification rate but also provides predictions that are superior to single models.
-The cost of ensemble learning increases with the number of integrated approaches.
+Consequently, to benefit from all of these approaches, an ensemble learning method can be developed, where multiple object recognition methods based on individual representation are trained and their predictions are combined~{\cite{INTR11}\cite{INTR12}}.~{Ensemble learning not only reduces the rate of misclassifications but also enhances predictions compared to individual models.
+However,}

+the cost of ensemble learning increases with the number of integrated approaches.
 Therefore, a trade-off between recognition accuracy and computation time should be considered, otherwise, it becomes computationally untenable for robotics applications.

-In this paper, we present a robust lifelong ensemble learning method that enables robots to learn new object categories over time using few-shot training instances.
-In particular, we consider multiple representations to encode different features of the objects.
-Instead of concatenating all features and train a single model, we train a model for each object representation.
+In this paper, we present a robust lifelong ensemble learning method that enables robots to learn new object categories over time using few-shot training instances. ~{Particularly}, we consider multiple representations to encode different features of the objects.
+Instead of concatenating all features and ~{training} a single model, we train a model for each object representation.
 The category label of the target object is finally determined based on the majority vote of contributing models.
 Figure~\ref{ensemble_overview} shows an overview of our work.
-To assess the performance of the proposed approach, we preform extensive sets of experiments concerning recognition accuracy, scalability, robustness to the Gaussian noise and downsampling.
-Experimental results show that the our approach outperformed the selected state-of-the-art approaches in terms of classification accuracy and scalability.
-Additionally, the proposed approach demonstrated better robustness compared to other approaches under low and mid-level noise or downsampling conditions.
+To assess the performance of the proposed approach, we ~{perform} extensive sets of experiments concerning recognition accuracy, scalability, robustness to the Gaussian noise and downsampling. ~{Experimental results show that our approach outperformed the selected state-of-the-art methods in terms of classification accuracy and scalability.} Additionally, the proposed approach demonstrated better robustness compared to other approaches under low and mid-level noise or downsampling conditions.
 In summary, our key contributions are threefold: